LacunaOmnibus/MontyLacuna/README.md

     Windows to make sure the docs are correct.

 - Ack through everything for "CHECK" and fix.
   - Even if you find no CHECK marks, leave this list item here.
-I have a tendency to re-add these marks.
+I have a tendency to re-add these marks;

 ## Building the Documentation
 http://sphinx-doc.org/tutorial.html